 As part of this important preservation project, the Australian Centre for the Moving Image will be making my works available both onsite at ACMI in Federation Square in Melbourne; and also via an online link so that they can be accessed remotely.
 Incredible to have these projects accessible again.
 Not just mine but others too!!
 Here are some snippets of I Am A Singer(1996) being run on a vintage Mac in Prof Dene Grigar’s Electronic Literature Lab at WSUV, USA.
 Soon it will be available to play pretty much anywhere.
 Yay!!

-Well in the last few weeks I have been undertaking a writing course with Curtis Brown Creative in London ( doing it online) – Writing a Psychological Thriller.
-I’m in early stages of a first draft of a psycho thriller set in a university.
+Well, in the last few weeks I have been undertaking a writing course with Curtis Brown Creative in London ( doing it online) – Writing a Psychological Thriller.
+I’m in early stages of a first draft of a mystery/ thriller set in a university.
 I have to say this has been a great course, I’ve really learned a lot, and it has been excellent fun to boot.
 I’ve met some really good writers too.
-Planning to work through a large chink of this over the summer.
+Planning to work through a large chunk of this over the summer.
 Hopefully more news on this to come…

 A further update.
 Had a lot of pesky health problems last year and am currently recovering from a broken wrist, all of which have been hampering my work.
 BUT Catherine Wheel is closer to being finished ( haha) and now sitting at around 58,000 words.
 Not much more to go.
 And then what to do with her?
 Perhaps release on Googleplay, perhaps with little video snippets too… Two other book projects are waiting to begin.